iCarlosLeandro/HackingPasswords/README.md

 #HackingTroll friends.
-Very simple and efective
+Very simple and efective, but with work around :D